kevindoole/udacity_p4/README.md

 - getSessionsByWishlistSpeakers: gets other sessions (from any conference) that speakers in the user's wishlist are involved in
-- getSessionsByWishlistTopics: gets other conferences with topics that are found in the user's wishlist
+- getSessionsByWishlistTypes: gets other conferences with topics that are found in the user's wishlist

 ## Task 3: Querying for specific sets of sessions